-In connection with his appointment as President and Chief Executive Officer of Ribbon on March 16, 2020, the Company awarded Bruce McClelland signon equity grants, comprised of RSUs and a PSU grant with both market and service conditions.
-As of June 30, 2024, the Company estimates that the market conditions surrounding the PSUs granted will not be met by the expiration date of September 1, 2024.
+In connection with his appointment as President and Chief Executive Officer of Ribbon on March 16, 2020, the Company awarded Bruce McClelland sign-on equity grants, comprised of RSUs and a PSU grant with both market and service conditions.
+The market conditions surrounding the PSUs granted were not met by the expiration date of September 1, 2024 and therefore the associated shares have been cancelled.